Skip to content

 config save

-Router 4 is an IPSec mediation server (and debug log enabled).
+Router 4 is an IPsec mediation server (with debug logging enabled).

 sysrc hostname=R4